score-json/json/TSF/trustable/statements/JLS-01.md

     Jonas-Kirchhoff: 1.0
 ---

-The JSON-library project CI executes on each pull request (opened, reopened, synchronized) the integration test suite, and failures in these runs are investigated by contributors.
+The project CI executes on each pull request (opened, reopened, synchronized) the integration test suite, and failures in these runs are investigated by contributors.